samiazirar/GraspMolmo/DATA.md

 # PRISM

-The PRISM dataset is available for download:
+The PRISM dataset is available for download on [🤗 HuggingFace](https://huggingface.co/datasets/allenai/PRISM).
+Refer to the dataset page for relevant details.

+While the huggingface dataset contains rendered scenes and observations which are easier to use, we also supply the original 3D scenes for the sake of completeness.
+If desired, this can be used to regenerate observations, potentially with a different or more realistic renderer.

+This data can be downloaded here:
 - [PRISM-Train](https://pub-3e61ad92c7024712b84e4bf8658147f7.r2.dev/PRISM_train.tar)
 - [PRISM-Test](https://pub-3e61ad92c7024712b84e4bf8658147f7.r2.dev/PRISM_test.tar)
 - [Splits](https://pub-3e61ad92c7024712b84e4bf8658147f7.r2.dev/PRISM_splits.tar) (train/test split of each object instance in each class)

-If you want to generate new scenes, the following data is required:
+If you want to generate entirely new scenes, the following data is required:
 - [Grasp Descriptions](https://pub-3e61ad92c7024712b84e4bf8658147f7.r2.dev/annotations.tar.gz) (natural-language descriptions of each grasp)
 - [Tasks JSON](https://pub-3e61ad92c7024712b84e4bf8658147f7.r2.dev/tasks.json) (generated tasks and grasps that would accomplish them)